COZMIKDX/Pebble-SDK-Helper-Library/README.md

 ```

 4. Destroy the struct.
 You should destroy the struct when you are done with it, such as when you unload the window.
+   This will destroy all the images in there for you as well
 ```c
 static void window_unload(Window *window) {
   destroy_images_struct(Image_holder);